Claude Architecture Explained: 5 Layers and 2 Cross-Cutting Planes

 Common Misconceptions

-- “The layers are independent — I can skip the ones I don’t need.”
+“The layers are independent — I can skip the ones I do not need.”
 No. Each layer depends on the one below it.
 You cannot use orchestration without reach, reach without the protocol, or the protocol without a model.
-It is a stack for a reason.
+Skipping a layer does not simplify your system; it just means you are implicitly depending on it without knowing it.

-- “Prompts are a layer 1 concern.”
+“Prompts are a layer 1 concern.”
 Prompts are a cross-cutting plane.
-A poorly written system prompt degrades model behavior at layer zero and cascades upward through every layer above it.
+A vague or contradictory system prompt degrades model behavior at layer zero, makes tool descriptions harder to follow at layer 2, and causes the agentic loop at layer 3 to oscillate.
+The prompts plane touches every layer simultaneously.

 Frequently Asked Questions

-If I am building with the Agent SDK, which layers am I working at?
+If I am building with the Claude Agent SDK, which layers am I working at?
 The Agent SDK is a surface (layer 4) that manages orchestration (layer 3) for you.
-You are still responsible for reach configuration (layer 2) — which tools and MCP servers to register — and the prompts plane (how you write system prompts for each agent).
+You are still responsible for reach configuration (layer 2 — which tools and MCP servers to register), the prompts plane (system prompts for each agent), and cost/reliability decisions (plane 2 — caching strategy, token budgets, retry logic).

 Does a multi-agent system change the stack structure?
-No, it multiplies it.
-Each sub-agent is its own stack instance.
-Orchestration at layer 3 coordinates between stacks, but each individual Claude call still follows the same model → protocol → reach → orchestration path.
+No — it multiplies it.
+Each sub-agent is its own stack instance with its own context window.
+The orchestrator at layer 3 coordinates between stacks, but each individual Claude call still follows the same model → protocol → reach → orchestration path.
+Sub-agents are useful precisely because they provide context isolation: only the relevant result comes back to the orchestrator, not the sub-agent’s full working context.

 When Anthropic ships a new Claude model, do I need to change my orchestration code?
-Typically no. Layer 0 absorbs the new model; the protocol, reach, and orchestration layers are model-agnostic.
-You may want to update your prompts plane to take advantage of new capabilities, and you should check for any context-window or pricing differences in the cost plane — but structurally the stack holds.
+Typically no. Layer 0 absorbs the new model; layers 1 through 4 are model-agnostic by design.
+You may want to update system prompts (prompts plane) to take advantage of new capabilities, and you should check for context-window or pricing differences (plane 2).
+Structurally the stack holds.
+The model ID in your config changes; nothing else has to.

 Where This Fits in the Series